rust-lang/rustc-dev-guide/src/macro-expansion.md

 [fef]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/expand/struct.MacroExpander.html#method.fully_expand_fragment
 [original]: https://github.com/rust-lang/rust/pull/53778#issuecomment-419224049

-1. Initialize a `queue` of unresolved macros.
+1. Traverse the partially built AST, and create a `queue` of all unresolved macros.
+   The traversal does not enter unresolved macros.
+That is, the queue does not contains unresolved macros that appears as part of arguments of other unresolved (non-eager) macros.
+The case of eager macros is discussed below.
 2. Repeat until `queue` is empty (or we make no progress, which is an error):
    1. [Resolve](./name-resolution.md) imports in our partially built crate as much as possible.